 Today that is: US$1582.45 / 0.6527 = NZ$2424.47

 So just keep an eye on what the NZD gold price is doing, to track where the price is at for any purchases you’ve made in the past.

 Track the Gold Price in NZ Dollars When Looking to Buy

 Or sign up to our daily price alerts which also includes some technical analysis of what is happening in the charts each day.
 Learn more about what you get in our Daily Price Alert here.

 The USD/NZD exchange rate is affected by what is going on in each country particularly with interest rates.

-While the gold price is driven by many separate variables too such as political and economic news.
+While the gold price is also driven by many separate variables such as political and economic news.
 But in the long run the gold price is really a measure of how the global reserve currency, the US Dollar, is being devalued against gold.
-That is the USD is really falling in value compared to gold, rather than the USD gold price “going up”.
+That is, the USD is really falling in value compared to gold, rather than the USD gold price “going up”.

 As to Lisa’s question about would you be better off buying gold in US Dollars then?

 Well you’d still have to convert your NZD to USD, so the net effect would be the same as just buying gold here in New Zealand with NZD.
 (In fact it might be slightly worse as you’d also get stung by the currency transaction fees converting NZD to USD, on top of the exchange rate).